esi/esi-docs/docs/community/socketkill.com/index.md

 - Selectable Killmails for further inspection.
 - ISK Destroyed Counter (From 14th Jan 2026)
 - Automated posting to X and BlueSky with 40 bill isk threshold.
-- Query builder to review daily kill mails.
-(Coming soon)
+- Search engine to inspect killmails since 0001 UTC
-- Killmail RAW data access for further dev opportunities.
+- Integrated Dogma Engine to review fits.

 ## Infrastructure